 Nanoc is written in Ruby and does not hide its Ruby roots:

-Nanoc requires Ruby to be installed.
+Nanoc requires Ruby to be installed and kept up to date.
 It is also recommended to install Bundler (which does not come with Ruby by default) to manage optional dependencies.

 Nanoc requires knowledge of Ruby to create anything but the most trivial of sites.
 The heart of a Nanoc site is arguably the Rules file, which is written in Ruby.

 These two points combined makes Nanoc not an appealing choice for people who do not want to manage a Ruby installation (with dependencies such as Bundler), and/or do not want to learn and maintain their knowledge of Ruby as a programming language.